Set (deity): The demonization of Set

 Set on a late New Kingdom relief from Karnak: his figure was erased during his demonization.

 According to Herman te Velde, the demonization of Set took place after Egypt's conquest by several foreign nations in the Third Intermediate and Late Periods.
 Set, who had traditionally been the god of foreigners, thus also became associated with foreign oppressors, including the Kushite and Persian empires.
 It was during this time that Set was particularly vilified, and his defeat by Horus widely celebrated.

 Set's negative aspects were emphasized during this period.
 Set was the killer of Osiris, having hacked Osiris' body into pieces and dispersed it so that he could not be resurrected.
-The Greeks would later associate Set with Typhon and Yahweh, a monstrous and evil force of raging nature (being the three of them depicted as donkey-like creatures, classifying their worshippers as onolatrists).
+The Greeks would later associate Set with Typhon and Yahweh (being the three of them depicted as donkey-like creatures, classifying their worshippers as onolatrists).

 Set and Typhon also had in common that both were sons of deities representing the Earth (Gaia and Geb) who attacked the principal deities (Osiris for Set, Zeus for Typhon).
 Nevertheless, throughout this period, in some outlying regions of Egypt, Set was still regarded as the heroic chief deity.

 Ancient Egyptologist Dr. Kara Cooney shot an episode called "The Birth of the Devil" in the "Out of Egypt" documentary series.
 In this documentary, the scientist describes the process of demonization of Set and the positioning of the it as absolute evil on the opposite side, in parallel with the transition to monotheism in different regions from Rome to India, where God began to be perceived as the representative of absolute goodness.